acejump/AceJump/README.md

 * **Target mode**: Jump and select an full word in one rapid motion.
 * **Line Mode**: Jump to the first, last, or first non-whitespace character of a line.
 * **Word Mode**: Jump to the first character of any visible word on-screen in two keystrokes or less.
-* **Definition Mode**: Jump to the definition of a token in the editor instead of the token.
+* **Declaration Mode**: Jump to the declaration of a token in the editor instead of the token.
 * **Real-time** search: Type any string in the editor, and AceJump will highlight and tag matches instantly.
 * **Full text** search: If a string is not visible on the screen, AceJump will scroll to the next occurrence.
 * **Smart tag** rendering: Tags will occupy nearby whitespace if available, rather than block text.